lauramorinigo/firebasenodemail/README.md

 Steps to integrate your app besides quickstart nodejs tutorial:

   + Download your json service account into your node modules directory file to call it later with require(PATH/JSON)
-  + The service account that you create to generate the json file and initialize firebase should have rol editor:
-      Go to your project firebase console/configuration/permissions/IAM
+  + The service account that you create to generate the json file and initialize firebase should have rol editor: go to your project firebase console/configuration/permissions/IAM and add it.
   + To receive and send emails succesfully you should change some permissions in your google account